radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 wordpress_url: http://ryanbigg.com/?p=1215
 ---

-<strong>Last updated: Thursday January 31st 2013</strong>
+<strong>Last updated: Wednesday 11th September 2013</strong>

 <p>
-  <strong>This beginner's guide will set up with Ruby 1.9.3, RVM and Rails 3.2.9 and is specifically written for a <em>development</em> environment on Ubuntu 12.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
+  <strong>This beginner's guide will set up with Ruby 2.0.0, RVM and Rails 4.0.0 and is specifically written for a <em>development</em> environment on Ubuntu 12.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
 YMMV.</strong>
 </p>

 <p>
-<strong>If you're looking for a way to set this up on a production server then I would recommend the use of <a href='https://github.com/joshfng/railsready'>the railsready script</a> which installs all the necessary packages for Ruby 1.9.3p0 and then that version of Ruby itself, Bundler and Rails.
+<strong>If you're looking for a way to set this up on a production server then I would recommend the use of <a href='https://github.com/joshfng/railsready'>the railsready script</a> which installs all the necessary packages for Ruby 2.0.0p247 and then that version of Ruby itself, Bundler and Rails.
 Then it leaves it up to you to install Apache or nginx to get your application online.</strong>
 </p>

 <h2>Under no circumstance should you install Ruby, Rubygems or any Ruby-related packages from apt-get.
 This system is out-dated and leads to major headaches.
 Avoid it for Ruby-related packages.
 We do Ruby, we know what's best.
 Trust us.</h2>

 Still not convinced? <a href='http://news.ycombinator.org/item?id=2039438'>Read this</a>.

-This guide will go through installing the <a href='http://rvm.io'>RVM (Ruby Version Manager)</a>, then a version of Ruby (1.9.3), then <a href='http://rubyonrails.org'>Rails</a> and finally <a href='http://gembundler.com'>Bundler</a>.
+This guide will go through installing the <a href='http://rvm.io'>RVM (Ruby Version Manager)</a>, then a version of Ruby (2.0.0), then <a href='http://rubyonrails.org'>Rails</a> and finally <a href='http://gembundler.com'>Bundler</a>.

 By the end of this guide, you will have these things installed and have some very, very easy ways to manage gem dependencies for your different applications / libraries, as well as having multiple Ruby versions installed and usable all at once.